Node Base Configuration

 tar -xvf <path to data directory>Configuration

-Once pnc-geth is initialized, it can be configured via CLI flags. pnc-geth accepts all the standard go-ethereum flags (opens in a new tab) as well as a few extra flags that are specific to Pinnacle Chain.
+Once devium-geth is initialized, it can be configured via CLI flags. devium-geth accepts all the standard go-ethereum flags (opens in a new tab) as well as a few extra flags that are specific to DEVIUM Chain.
 These flags are:

-To communicate with pnc--batcher and enable the Engine API, you'll also need to generate a JWT secret file and enable Geth's authenticated RPC endpoint.
+To communicate with devium--batcher and enable the Engine API, you'll also need to generate a JWT secret file and enable Geth's authenticated RPC endpoint.

 To generate the JWT secret, run the following: